K-Gutierrez/LpColonizationIsland/README.md

 # Download from RAST the amino acid files for each L. plantarum genome from the Lp.Ids

-# Create a Lp database
+# Create an Lp database

 cat *.faa > all_Lpgenomes_prot.faa
 formatdb -i all_genomes_prot.faa -p T -V